kitesi/music/README.md

 ## Usage

-Each command takes in a music-path argument, which defaults to `$HOME/Music`.
+This program works off a music directory which defaults to `$HOME/Music`.
 I recommend a folder structure of:

 ```text
 ~/Music/